 M&T Bank Corporation in Focus

-Headquartered in Buffalo, M&T Bank Corporation (MTB) is a Finance stock that has seen a price change of 7.37% so far this year.
-The company is currently shelling out a dividend of $1.2 per share, with a dividend yield of 2.91%.
-This compares to the Banks - Major Regional industry's yield of 3.36% and the S&P 500's yield of 1.68%.
+Based in Buffalo, M&T Bank Corporation (MTB) is in the Finance sector, and so far this year, shares have seen a price change of 13.17%.
+The company is paying out a dividend of $1.2 per share at the moment, with a dividend yield of 2.76% compared to the Banks - Major Regional industry's yield of 3.47% and the S&P 500's yield of 1.63%.

 In terms of dividend growth, the company's current annualized dividend of $4.80 is up 6.7% from last year.
-In the past five-year period, M&T Bank Corporation has increased its dividend 3 times on a year-over-year basis for an average annual increase of 10.61%.
+In the past five-year period, M&T Bank Corporation has increased its dividend 4 times on a year-over-year basis for an average annual increase of 9.92%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, M&T Bank Corporation's payout ratio is 36%, which means it paid out 36% of its trailing 12-month EPS as dividend.
+M&T Bank Corporation's current payout ratio is 37%.
+This means it paid out 37% of its trailing 12-month EPS as dividend.

-MTB is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2022 is $14.11 per share, with earnings expected to increase 2.25% from the year ago period.
+Looking at this fiscal year, MTB expects solid earnings growth.
+The Zacks Consensus Estimate for 2022 is $15.21 per share, with earnings expected to increase 10.22% from the year ago period.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, MTB presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #1 (Strong Buy).
+That said, they can take comfort from the fact that MTB is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).